 Oregon Prenuptial Agreement

 Oregon prenuptial agreements are governed by the Oregon UPAA (ORS 108.725, 1987).
 Courts apply single review only — unconscionability is assessed at signing, not additionally at divorce.
 Challengers must prove either involuntary execution or unconscionability plus inadequate disclosure — the unconscionability prong requires both conditions together.
-Spousal support waivers are enforceable with a capped floor at public assistance eligibility; courts may only order enough support to avoid that threshold, not more.
+Spousal support waivers are enforceable with a capped floor at public assistance or medical assistance eligibility; courts may only order enough support to avoid that threshold, not more.

 Bottom line: Oregon earns an A grade.
 Single review, a high challenge standard, and a statutorily capped alimony floor give Oregon prenups strong and predictable enforceability.